 Claire's research interests lie at the intersection of international security, IR theory and gender politics.
-Her work applies new theoretical insights about feminism, gender, and, in particular, masculinities, to current international issues, such as military interventions, peacebuilding and nuclear proliferation.
+Her work applies new theoretical insights about feminism, gender, and masculinities to current international issues, such as military interventions, peacebuilding and nuclear proliferation.

-Her latest book, Gender and Peacebuilding, with Polity Press (2016) assesses the Women, Peace and Security agenda and calls for more femnist attention on the political economy of building peace.
+Her recent book, Gender and Peacebuilding, with Polity Press (2016) assesses the Women, Peace and Security agenda and calls for more feminist attention on the political economy of building peace.
 She has also published on gender and military issues, including a monograph on Forces for Good?
-Military Masculinities and Peacebuilding in Afghanistan and Iraq (Palgrave Macmillan 2013) and, co-edited with Rachel Woodward, the Palgrave Handbook on Gender and Military (Palgrave Macmillan 2017).
-She has also published widely in academic journals.
+Military Masculinities and Peacebuilding in Afghanistan and Iraq (Palgrave Macmillan 2013) and, co-edited with Rachel Woodward, the Palgrave Handbook on Gender and Military (Palgrave Macmillan 2017; read more about it here).

 Claire has taught a wide variety of courses at the University of Edinburgh, including Global Politics of Sex and Gender (GPSG), International Security, International Cooperation in Europe and Beyond (ICEB), War and Justice, and Contemporary Feminist Thought.

-Claire is a member of the International Politics Research Group, the Gender Politics Research Group, and the Just World Institute.
+Claire is a convenor of the Gender Politics Research Group, and member of the International Relations Research Group.
 She is also an active member of the Women's International League for Peace and Freedom (WILPF).